kubernetes-csi/livenessprobe/README.md

 #### Other recognized arguments

+* `--probe-timeout <duration>`: Maximum duration of single `Probe()` call (default "1s").

+* `--http-endpoint <port>`: The TCP network address where the HTTP server for diagnostics, including CSI driver health check and metrics, will listen (example: `:8080`).
+The default is `:9808`.

+* `--metrics-path <path>`: The HTTP path where prometheus metrics will be exposed.
+Default is `/metrics`."

 * `--health-port <number>`: TCP ports for listening for HTTP requests (default "9808")

-* `--probe-timeout <duration>`: Maximum duration of single `Probe()` call (default "1s").
+  * Removed in version 3.0.0, where the flag is replaced by `--http-endpoint`.

 * `--metrics-address <port>`: The TCP network address where the prometheus metrics endpoint will listen (example: `:8080`).
 The default is empty string, which means metrics endpoint is disabled.

-* `--metrics-path <path>`: The HTTP path where prometheus metrics will be exposed.
-Default is `/metrics`."
+  * Removed in version 3.0.0, where the flag is replaced by `--http-endpoint` and is always enabled.

 * All glog / klog arguments are supported, such as `-v <log level>` or `-alsologtostderr`.